 I also had the privilege of being raised in a Christian home.
 In Rockford, IL, on October 30, 1994, Mom explained that I was a sinner in need of a perfect Savior.
 “Whosoever shall call upon the name of the Lord shall be saved” (Rom 10:13).
 That night I trusted Christ was the payment for my sin.
 The following year, I was baptized at Windsor Baptist Church.
 I had the privilege of attending North Love Christian School from kindergarten to twelfth grade.
 In a high school chapel I surrendered my life to the Lord to be used of Him however He should choose.
 I attended Bob Jones University from 2005-2009 and received a Bachelors Degree in Special Education with an English minor.
 After graduation, I taught for four years at Tabernacle Baptist Academy in Virginia Beach, VA.
-During one missions conference at Tabernacle Baptist Church, the Lord specifically worked in my heart to surrender to whatever mission field He may lead me to do with my life.
+During one missions conference at Tabernacle Baptist Church, the Lord specifically worked in my heart to surrender to whatever He may lead me to do with my life.
 It has been a joy to serve the Lord with Tim and to be a witness to others of God’s goodness.

 The Stalcup Family

 Tim and Kristin were married on July 4th, 2013 in Virginia Beach, Virginia.
-Kristin’s parents are Art and Connie Roberson who still live in Virginia Beach.
 Tim’s parents are Paul and Barbara Stalcup who live in Iowa.
-The Lord blessed Tim and Kristin with a daughter Anna Faith Shirin Stalcup November 2, 2014.
-Timothy Richard Pesar Stalcup, Jr. was born February 5, 2017.
+Kristin’s parents are Art and Connie Roberson in Virginia Beach.
+The Lord blessed Tim and Kristin with a daughter Anna Faith on November 2, 2014.
+Timothy, Jr., was born February 5, 2017.
 Tim and Kristin are thankful for parents who have taught them the truth of God and enjoy passing on God’s Word to the next generation.
 They look forward to the day that each of their children understand the mystery of the Gospel and accept it personally.
-Tim’s employment has been forklift operator while he was involved in his home church in North Carolina.
+Tim’s employment had been forklift operator while he was involved in his home church in North Carolina.
 Emmanuel Baptist Church encouraged the Stalcups to move to New York City to share the the good news of Jesus Christ among the countless souls of New York City.
 Kristin graduated from Bob Jones with a degree in teaching and taught at Tabernacle Christian Academy for four years before we were married.
 She now enjoys helping moms stay home to provide extra income with an all-natural, direct-sales, hair-care product.
-The Stalcups are excited about living in the metropolitan community of Flushing in Queens, New York City.
+The Stalcups are excited about living in the metropolitan community of Queens, New York City.

 The Stalcup Heritage–where did the name come from?